quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 You often need to find the value of a variable in algebraic equations.

 :p How do you solve for an unknown?
 ??x To solve for an unknown, isolate the variable on one side of the equation.
-For example, if \(x = 3(0.50)\), then \(x = 1.50\).
+For example, if $x = 3(0.50)$, then $ x = 1.50$.
 You can use basic arithmetic operations to manipulate both sides of the equation. x??

 ---